anitab-org/documentation/tools-adoption.md

 # Tools across our projects

-This page is supposed to track the proocesses that are adopted on in progress.
+This page is supposed to track the adoption of the tools that want to use across our projects.

 ## Goals

 - Migrate from Travis CI to GitHub Actions
 - Migrate GitHub wiki documentation to Docusaurus
 - Have a deployable version of each app.
 E.g.: Heroku or GitHub Pages or mobile apk

 ## Tracking